DanDevel/JAVA_test_FEEFO_UK/README.md

 3 (words) / 100 = 33%

-Then each sentence is compared with the key, summing each value per sentence to generate an accurate result, for each user input.
+Then each word in sentence (user input) is compared with the key, summing each word's value per sentence to generate an accurate result, for each user input, compared with our key: "Engineer".